QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 Ill-Conditioned Matrices
 ========================

-An important consideration in numerical linear algebra, and iterative methods in general is the `condition number <https://en.wikipedia.org/wiki/Condition_number#Matrices>`_.
+An important consideration in numerical linear algebra, and iterative methods in general, is the `condition number <https://en.wikipedia.org/wiki/Condition_number#Matrices>`_.

 An ill-conditioned matrix is one where the basis of eigenvectors are close to, but not exactly, collinear.
 While this poses no problem on pen and paper, or with infinite precision numerical methods, it is an important in practice for two reasons